 This course will focus on students classified with or at risk for learning difficulties.
 Candidates will review relevant research on cognitive processing and post-secondary outcomes for such pupils and will analyze the implications for instruction.
-Scientifically based metacognitive strategy instruction in the areas of literacy and mathematics will be applied in a fieldwork setting.
-Candidates will gain skill in developing and implementing curriculum based measurement for progress monitoring in reading comprehension, vocabulary, and math.
+Scientifically based metacognitive strategy instruction in the areas of literacy and

 Fieldwork is required.

-Prerequisite: ED 5125 and either ED 5252 or ED 5532.

-Note: This course may not be transferred into MSMC.
+Prerequisite: ED 5125 and either ED 5252 or ED 5532 Note: This course may not be transferred into MSMC.